yellowmessenger/documentation/docs/platform_concepts/studio/api-management/transformation-function.md

 ---
-title: Transfromation Function
+title: Transformation Function
-sidebar_label : Transfromation Function
+sidebar_label : Transformation Function
 ---

 API section can be used to invoke APIs but to parse and manipulate the API response, transformation function come in handy.
 Let's see how to add a new transformation function and use it to parse the API response.